y2d2/UPF_RPE/README.md

 ## Data
 In the Data folder, the measurements and simulation data can be found.
 ### Measurements
-For the measurements, the rosbags with camera images are not uploaded here, however, can be made available upon request.
+For the measurements, the rosbags with camera images are not uploaded here, however, can be made available upon request, by emailing to <yuri.durodie@vub.be>.
 ### Simulations
 The simulations include the corrupted VIO and UWB measurements so that all algorithms have exactly the same input.